tekumara/notes/aws-vpc.md

 You can still [launch instances with a public IP](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#vpc-public-ip) even if the subnet doesn't auto-assign them.

 If you place a load-balancer or EC2 instance in a subnet without an IGW, even if public IP addresses are assigned it will not be accessible via the public IP addresses.
+See also [this tweet](https://twitter.com/nickpowpow/status/1490787348279267330?s=20&t=xK3yTLtx_plFWoIzzFuxqA).

 ### Elastic IPs